Updated: July 9, 2016

 The Top 10 Things To Do With Kids On The French Riviera

-The author: Karin Dodson Gignoux blogs at Mom in France.
+The author: Karin Dodson Gignoux.

 The French Riviera (also known as the Côte d’Azur) is a great place to tour as a family!
 Despite the glamorous image associated with the Riviera due to the Cannes film festival and the yachting industry that attracts the famous and wealthy, the Riviera is incredibly family-friendly.
 The renowned Mediterranean weather lends itself to all sorts of outdoor activities, sightseeing and adventures.